Get Your License

 Major topics addressed in this course include basic real property law, property taxation, land use controls, environmental hazards, brokerage relationships and practices, real estate contracts, real estate financing, closing real estate transactions, real estate valuation, fair housing, landlord and tenant, property management, federal income taxation of real estate, basic house construction, property insurance, North Carolina Real Estate License Law, North Carolina Real Estate Commission Rules, and North Carolina Trust Account Guidelines.

-The total number of hours for this course, including school examination, is 75 hours.
+The total number of hours required for this course, including school examination, is 75 hours.
+We may at our discretion make classes for longer than 75 hours to allow us to expand on trouble topics.
 Satisfactory completion of this course will qualify the student to take the North Carolina real estate license examination.

 Students are not required to have any formal educational background, but a high school diploma or equivalent is strongly recommended.
 There is a minimum age requirement of 18.
 The course follows a challenging curriculum to prepare licensees for their professional responsibilities and requires good reading comprehension and basic math skills.